 Letter of Permission – A letter from a student’s home institution guaranteeing that a course the student successfully completes at another institution will be counted by the home institution toward the student’s program of study.
 A Letter of Permission should be sought before commencing studies at another institution.

-Major refers to the main focus or specialized area of study (e.g., psychology or mathematics), usually specified in a credential (e.g., B.A Psychology), and is provided in the Learner Pathways Catalog and System by the institutions.
-ACAT will use this information to display in the Catalog.
+Major refers to the main focus or specialized area of study (e.g., psychology or mathematics), usually specified in an undergraduate degree (e.g., B.A Psychology).

 Memorandum of Understanding (MOU) – A formal agreement of intent between two or more institutions to accept courses (or clusters of courses) for credit.
 Generally MOU's also incorporate other factors such as recognition of co-op placements, reduced course load (beyond what is accepted for advanced credit) for completion, etc. that is not normally found in a Transfer Agreement.